St. Joseph's College, Sasse: Principals and heads

 Sasse College has had 21 Principals, the first being Rev. Fr.
 Aloys Schgor.
 After the white Rev. Fathers sowed the seeds of the College, the black Rev. Fathers continued the forts.
 The first black Principal was Rev. Fr.
-Lucas Atang who later on became Monsignor Atang (of blessed memory).
+Lucas Atang who later on became Monsignor Atang.
 He took over from Rev. Father L. Flinn, in 1970.
 All the Principals have been Rev. Fathers except Mr. Ferdinand E. Ngando, who was Principal in 1977 to 1992.
 He handed over to Monsignor James Toba.